ThreeSixtyGiving/standard/documentation/licensing.md

 >
 > This work is licensed under the Creative Commons Attribution 4.0 International License.
 To view a copy of this license, visit http://creativecommons.org/licenses/by/4.0/.
 This means the data is freely accessible to anyone to be used and shared as they wish.
 The data must be attributed to [Organisation].
 >
-> We believe that with better information, grantmakers can be more effective and strategic decision-makers.
-360Giving provides support for grantmakers to publish their grants data openly, to understand their data, and to use the data to create online tools that make grant-making more effective.
+> We believe that with better information, grantmakers can be more effective and strategic decision makers.
+360Giving provides support for grantmakers to publish their grants data openly, to understand their data, and to use the data to create online tools that make grant making more effective.
 For more information, visit http://www.threesixtygiving.org/

 Where can I find more information?
 -------------
 There are several guides available on licensing open data.
-An excellent place to start is [Publisher's Guide to Open Data Licensing](https://theodi.org/guides/publishers-guide-open-data-licensing "Publisher's Guide to Open Data Licensing") by The Open Data Institute.
+A good place to start is [Publisher's Guide to Open Data Licensing](https://theodi.org/guides/publishers-guide-open-data-licensing "Publisher's Guide to Open Data Licensing") by the Open Data Institute.

 If you need more in-depth guides that cover a wide variety of legal and technical considerations, we recommend:
 * [Licensing Open Data: A Practical Guide](http://discovery.ac.uk/files/pdf/Licensing_Open_Data_A_Practical_Guide.pdf "Licensing Open Data: A Practical Guide") from Higher Education Funding Council for England (HEFCE) on behalf of JISC